GENEVA–PAV–ARCHIBORETUM: IT WAS ALMOST LIKE A DREAM…

 And, an almost audacious detail: 45% of the site was dedicated to a metropolitan park, combining an urban forest, community vegetable gardens and aquaponics ponds.

-In short, a vision: a city that generates its own energy, nurtures its own biodiversity and produces some of its own food.
+In short, a vision: a city that generates its own energy, fosters biodiversity and produces some of its own food.

 A LIVELY CITY